 Data written by the above query is:

 Display Image in SSRS Report

 To demonstrate the steps involved to display image in SSRS Report, We are going to use the previously generated report that we shown below.
-Please refer SSRS Table Report article to understand the steps involved in creating Table Report and refer Format Table Report in the SSRS article to understand the formatting.
+Please refer Table Report article to understand the steps involved in creating Table Report and refer Format Table article to understand the formatting.

 Let me show you the Report Preview.

 For the image in SSRS Report demonstration purpose, we will add an Image (our logo) to the Page Header.
 To do so, right-click on the Page Header and select the Image option from the context menu.

 Please refer Add headers and Footer article for adding Page headers and footers.

 Once you select an Image option, a new window called Image Properties will be displayed as we shown below.

 Under the General tab, we have three options to select the image source: